 Gelled Tomato, Basil and Raspberry Vinaigrette Salad

 This is a wonderful chilled salad to go with meat dishes such as pork or beef, or as part of a summer salad or barbeque plate.
 It tastes only slightly sweet, and is like a retro version of tomatoes and basil with a raspberry vinaigrette.
 It has great flavour.
 You can make this a day (or several days) ahead.
 It's also very healthy.

-Heat on the stove for about 5 minutes, and make sure the gelatin powder has all dissolved during this time.
+- Heat on the stove for about 5 minutes, and make sure the gelatin powder has all dissolved during this time.

-Remove from heat, cool a bit, then season to taste with salt and pepper, and stir in the celery.
+- Remove from heat, cool a bit, then season to taste with salt and pepper, and stir in the celery.
 Turn into a 2 cup (500 ml) gelled salad mould sprayed with cooking spray.
 Chill until set -- about 5 hours.

-To remove from mould, set mould in a pan of hot (not boiling) water for 5 to 10 seconds, being careful not to let the water flood into the mould.
+- To remove from mould, set mould in a pan of hot (not boiling) water for 5 to 10 seconds, being careful not to let the water flood into the mould.
 Then, remove from water, and using moistened finger tips gently pull the gelatin away from the sides a bit to help break the vacuum seal along the sides and at the bottom.
 Then place a plate on top and invert.
 If it won't come out, then resort to a knife to let more air further down into the mould at the sides.

 In season, it is nice to use fresh basil instead of dried.
-Use about 1/3 cup lightly packed (5 g) of chopped, fresh basil leaves, and add them when you add the celery.
+Use about ⅓ cup lightly packed (5 g) of chopped, fresh basil leaves, and add them when you add the celery.
 You could also use home-stewed diced tomatoes.
 If you don't have a suitable gelled salad mould, use a bowl that will hold about 2 cups (500 ml.)
 We used a commercial salt substitute instead of salt in order to lower the added sodium; we also used sodium-free canned tomatoes.